-If a driver is not named on the insurance card, determine their relationship to the policy holder.
-Similarly, if the vehicle is not listed on their insurance card, find out who owns the car.
+If a driver is not named on the insurance card he or she presents, determine her or his relationship to the policyholder.
+If the vehicle is not listed on the insurance card, find out who owns the car.
 Record the names and contact information for all passengers in the other car(s), and try to determine their relationship with the driver.
 Ask for basic contact information from any witnesses, and ask if they would write down what they saw before they leave.
 If you’re unable to get contact information from a witness, try to write down their license plate number.
 Continue to document statements made by other drivers, witnesses, insurance agents, repair specialists, doctors, and lawyers throughout the process.

 4. Stay Quiet

-Be polite and concerned but don’t apologize or talk about blame or fault.
+Be polite and concerned, but don’t apologize or talk about blame or fault.
 Not only can any admission be used against you later, but it may add fuel to an already stressful situation.
 If the driver of another vehicle apologizes or admits fault, make a mental note and write down exactly what they said as soon as possible.
 If asked to sign anything apart from a traffic ticket or police report, politely decline until you speak to a lawyer.
 Don’t speak in detail with anyone until you’ve found a lawyer to help you avoid inadvertently admitting more than you should.
 If an attorney or insurance agent asks to record a conversation with you, politely decline until you’ve spoken with your own lawyer.
 This includes posting about the incident on social media.

 5. Call Your Insurance Company

 If you can’t call your insurance company from the scene, do so before the end of the day.
 You have a duty to notify your insurance company.
 If you don’t, it may be able to deny coverage.
-Give your insurance agent the time and location of the wreck, information on the other drivers and vehicles, and road and weather conditions.
-Insurance agents frequently ask questions about injuries and damage designed to encourage answers that can limit their responsibilities later.
+Give your insurance carrier the time and location of the wreck, information on the other drivers and vehicles, and road and weather conditions.
+Insurance adjusters frequently ask questions about injuries and damage designed to encourage answers that can limit their responsibilities later.
 Don’t minimize or limit any description of your injuries until you’ve consulted a doctor and lawyer.
-If another driver’s insurance agent calls you, politely decline to make any statements until you’ve been advised by a lawyer.
+If another driver’s insurance adjuster calls you, politely decline to make any statements until you’ve been advised by a lawyer.

 6. Gather Information